Content will be centered vertically and horizontally when site is published

 Tenakee Springs is a small community of about 100 people located on Chichagof Island in Southeast Alaska.

-The town features a bath house with a 105 degree sulfur hot mineral spring for public bathing, several large historic structures including Snyder Mercantile, The Shamrock Building and the newly restored St Francis Chapel., a Community Center, a Fire Hall, a boat harbor and a wonderful school facility.
+The town features a bath house with a 106 degree sulfur hot mineral spring for public bathing.
+Several large historic structures including Snyder Mercantile, The Shamrock Building and the newly restored St Francis Chapel, a Community Center, a Fire Hall, Ferry and Seaplane dock, a newly upgraded boat harbor and a great school facility can all be found in this wonderful little village.

 The word Tenakee is from the Tlingit word “tinaghu”, meaning “Coppery Shield Bay.”
 This refers to three copper shields, highly prized by the Tlingits that were lost in a storm.